This gallery contains 7 photos.

 Wren’s Christ Church was completed in 1687 and comprised of a tower and steeple, with parishioners entering the nave from the west, which was smaller than the original medieval church.
 The stone walls included large windows letting in lots of light, with Corinthian columns separating the space into naves and aisles.
 The four corners of the roof featured carved pineapples, which were a symbol of welcome.
 As well as the pews on the ground, the building included two galleries for pupils (one of which being a young Samuel Taylor Coleridge) from nearby Christ’s Hospital School.

 However, on 29 December 1940, a German firebomb crashed through the roof and nave.
-Amazingly, Wren’s tower and the four main walls remained standing.
+Amazingly, Wren’s tower and the four main walls remained standing (see a photo of the bomb-damaged interior here).
 On the same night, Wren’s St Bride’s Church at Fleet Street was also bombed, again the steeple amazingly survived.
 However, with Britain bankrupted by the war, the decision was taken not to rebuild Greyfriars, although the ruins were designated Grade I listed.
 The East Wall was demolished in 1962 to allow the widening of King Edward Street, with only the North Wall standing today.

 While the Tower has now been converted into private residences, the site of the actual church is now a rose garden, providing a bit of nature to city workers, although with busy Newgate alongside, not necessarily peace and quiet.
 Rose beds have been placed where the pews once were, while the ghosts of the Corinthian columns are represented by wooden frames.